CrescentCloud/AWS-CICD-Terraform/README.md

 Create an IAM user with full access permissions.

 #### GitHub Repository:
-Create and clone a GitHub repository for your project.
+Create and clone a GitHub repository for the project.

 #### Local Testing:
-Test your Terraform scripts locally to ensure they work as expected.
+Test Terraform scripts locally to ensure they work as expected.

 #### Shell Scripts:
 Develop shell scripts to automate deployment tasks.